Close search results

 Play focuses on exploration of the large sandbox representation of Springfield and completing missions.
 You race enemies and interact with characters on quests.
 The story branches to some extent and there are multiple sidequests.

 Through the seven levels, you control a different character: Homer, Bart, Lisa, Marge, and Apu.
-You can explore on foot or jump into cars to drive or grab for a lift.
+You can explore on foot or jump into cars to drive or grab a lift.
 When you need to you can attack aliens.
-The driving is a big focus of the game with many driving missions.
+Driving is a big focus of the game with many driving missions.
 You have to be careful not to drive too badly otherwise you get chased by the police.

 It is often considered to be the best Simpsons tie-in game and has a cult following, with over 3 million copies sold.